Joan Carter

 Joan Carter (born July 2, 1943 in Pittsburgh, Pennsylvania) is an American businessperson and philanthropist.
 She is the President of UM Holdings Ltd. which she co-founded with John Aglialoro.
 Since 1973, UM Holdings has owned and operated a variety of business, primarily in the health and fitness industries.
 UM Holdings was the owner of Cybex International and EHE International, both of which were sold in 2016.

 Education and achievements

 She is a graduate of The College of Wooster, and was awarded the College's 2005 Distinguished Alumni Award.
 In 2010, Carter was elected President of The Union League of Philadelphia, the first woman to hold that position in the League's 150 year history.
-She was also awarded the Temple University 2011 Musser Award, the Adam Smith Award in 2012 by Economics Pennsylvania, the IWF Women Who Make a Difference Award in 2018, and 2018 Distinguished Citizen Award from the Valley Forge Freedoms Foundation.
+She was also awarded the Temple University 2011 Musser Award, the Adam Smith Award in 2012 by Economics Pennsylvania, the IWF Women Who Make a Difference Award in 2018, in 2018 the Distinguished Citizen Award from the Valley Forge Freedoms Foundation, and was the recipient of the 2026 Union League Crystal Award.